KyleNeubarth/Shaders/README.md

 A short exploration of shaders in Unity3D through CU Boulder's Independent Study program.

 The Unity project itself is a small VR space where the user can teleport around and view the various shaders discussed below.
 The contents of this page will consist of a brief demonstration and explanation of each of the shader I have made during this study.
-This page will consist of a light tutorial involving Unity shader mechanics as I move through each of the shader programs I have studied, hopefully giving an idea of my though process behind
+This page will consist of a light tutorial involving Unity shader mechanics as I move through each of the shader programs I have studied, hopefully giving an idea of my though process throughout the study.
+Most of the code below will have a brief description of the concepts involved in the shader, and then heavily annotated code to show how these concepts are applied.

 Some of the later shaders are derivative of existing projects, which will be cited below.